 “Happy Birthday!
 It’s a good thing you’re 14 now.”

 The driver pulled into a diner.
 “You look like you could use a meal, and since it’s your birthday, they’re having a special on pancakes.”

 The passenger turned to smile at me.
 “You need to trust us that you’re 14.
 If you’re 14, you have choices in life.
 If you’re 13, you’re heading off to a foster home.”

 Choices?
 What choices?
 But both of these officers stared at me with huge grins.

 I said the words real slow like.
 “I’m 14.
 Today is my birthday.”

 “Now you’re talking, kid,” the driver said.
 “Let’s get some pancakes.”

 One of them let me out of the car, and undid the tie on my wrists.
-He said, “Don’t run.
+“Don’t run.
 We’re not going to make you go home.”

 I nodded.
-We went in the restaurant, and I ordered a plate of silver dollar pancakes.
+We went into the restaurant, and I ordered a plate of silver dollar pancakes.

 The officer sitting to my left said, “Double that order, and throw in two sides of bacon.”